baczy/baczy/README.md

-- 👋 Hi, I’m @baczy
+- 👋 Hi, I’m @Baczy
-- 👀 I’m interested in ...Coding and gaming mostly :)
+- 👀 I’m interested in ...Coding, cooking, gaming mostly and many more stuff :)
 - 🌱 I’m currently learning ...
 HTML / CSS / JS
 - 💞️ I’m looking to collaborate on ... some project soon
 - 📫 How to reach me ... baczygaming@gmail.com